QuantEcon/lecture-source-py/README.md

 The headings should not use math-environment.

 Labels must be written in all small alphabetical letters.
-Avoiding use of special characters in labels will be much appreciated.
+Any special character should be avoided in labels except "dash" i.e "-"

+All the cite key must use the default google scholar bibtex conventions.

 ### Emphasis and Definitions